 We are proud of our outstanding faculty and strong tradition of scholarship and dedication to teaching.
 The Department is focused on developing in its students very high language proficiencies and this makes its programs somewhat unique in the profession.
 Our department is committed to undergirding its language programs with sound linguistic and pedagogical principles, as delivered by its programs in Linguistics and TESL.
 Equally important in the Department are the study of literature, cinema and culture, fundamentally important programs in all serious language departments.

 The Department of Modern Languages offers a B.A. in Arabic, Chinese, French, German, Linguistics and Spanish.
 Students may pursue advanced proficiency in a foreign language through classes taken on the Oxford campus or through a combination of courses taken on campus and overseas at one of the university’s study abroad sites.
 Our department is also home to a Chinese Flagship Language Program, one of only a few such federally-funded critical language programs in the country which train students to be “global professionals of the 21st century” who command ACFTL Superior proficiencies in the language.
-Undergraduate minors can be pursued in Arabic, Chinese, French, German, Italian, Japanese, Korean, Linguistics, Russian and Spanish.
-Instruction is also currently offered in Swahili.
+Undergraduate minors can be pursued in Arabic, Chinese, French, German, Italian, Japanese, Korean, Linguistics, Russian, Spanish and Swahili.

 The department currently proudly houses chapters of honor societies in the following languages and disciplines, with year of chartering noted: Spanish (Delta Iota, 1957), French (Pi Delta Phi, 1966), German (Delta Phi Alpha, 1967), Russian/Slavic (Dobro Slovo, 1990), Phi Lambda Beta (Portuguese, 1992), Japanese (2011), Italian (Gamma Kappa Alpha, 2014) and International Foreign Language (Phi Iota Sigma, 2015).